rapture-mc/mgc-ansible/README.md

 end
 ```

-4. Set HTTPS API port (will disconnect also)
+4. Set HTTPS API port
+- Note: Will disconnect your current session and you must reconnect with new HTTPS port
 ```
 config system global
     set admin-sport 8665